zinc-social/privacy-policy/README.md

 - We do **not** collect device identifiers or device-specific information
 - We do **not** use analytics, crash reporting, or advertising SDKs
 - We do **not** access your device contacts without your explicit action — contact data is only read and transmitted if you choose to import contacts via the Imported Contacts feature
+- We do **not** collect your contact display names even for contacts you share with the App.
+They are stored locally on your device only and never transmitted to our servers.
 - We do **not** track your activity across other apps or websites

 ## 4. How We Use Your Information